educational-resources-and-services/bibletags-widget-script/README.md

 ## Basic information

-* launches the widget in iframes using postMessage for communication
+* Launches the widget in iFrames using postMessage for communication
-* contains no dependencies
+* Contains no dependencies
-* uglified upon deployment
+* Uglified upon deployment
-* lives on a cdn
+* Lives on a cdn
-* holds as little logic as possible so as to rarely change, since each change requires an embed tag update
+* Holds as little logic as possible so as to rarely change, since each change requires an embed tag update

 ## Development